amsantac/amsantac-site/training.md

 <br>
 ##Intro to Geostatistics
 <br>
-The goal of this course is to introduce the students to the basics of Geographic Information Systems (GIS), cartography and spatial analysis through a series of lectures and hands-on exercises.
-The course is given through a set of modules that include:
+This course gives the students an insight into geostatistics, both in theory and in practice.
+The first part introduces the students with the fundamentals and basic techniques of statistical and geostatistical analysis.
+The second part deals with application of geostatistical principles to spatial prediction and the design of optimal spatial sampling networks.
+The course is structured as follows:

 <ul style="margin-left:2em; list-style-type:none">
   <li><strong>1.
 Review of basic statistical concepts: </strong>Central tendency and spread measures | Probability distributions | Correlation and linear regression | Random variables</li>